 There are several cleaning methods employed by British window cleaning professionals.
 The classic squeegee and scraper method is still popular today.
 For some, cleaning with pure water retains its tradition.

-Window Cleaning Safety Guidelines in the United Kingdom
+Window Cleaning Health and Safety Policy in the United Kingdom